 Credit unions, on the other hand, are not-for-profit organizations, owned by the members of the credit union—the people who have accounts there.
 Credit unions typically have much lower fees, charge lower interest rates and are more customer friendly.

 Accounts in banks are insured by the Federal Deposit Insurance Corporation (FDIC).
 Accounts in credit unions are federally insured by the National Credit Union Share Insurance Fund (NCUSIF).
-The amount and quality of insurance is the same whether a bank or credit union.
+The amount and quality of insurance are the same whether a bank or credit union.

-Credit unions are absolutely as safe as banks, but better in my opinion, because they operate primarily for the benefit of the account holders.
+Credit unions are absolutely as safe as banks, but better in my opinion because they operate primarily for the benefit of the account holders.

 Dear Mary: I recently requested my children’s medical records as we are moving out of state.
 For this, I received a bill of $17.77 each, plus five cents a page.
 And to think I need to get these from several doctors, it will cost about $60 total.
 Is this the going rate for getting one’s own medical records?
 It can’t take more than ten minutes to make these copies.
 I don’t mind paying for paper or postage or such.
 But come on!
 Thanks for your help and advice.
 Amy